72services/vaadin-database-performance/README.md

 ### Java

 Java 16 is used.
 You can download it for example from [AdoptOpenJDK](https://adoptopenjdk.net/).

+## Running and debugging the application

+The first start will be a bit slower because testdata is inserted when starting the first time.

 ### Running the application from the command line.
 To run from the command line, use `mvn spring-boot:run` and open http://localhost:8080 in your browser.